 Generally one doesn’t clap between movements of a symphony or song cycle, waiting instead until the conductor has relaxed his/her arms.
 The rule is: they slump, you slap (your palms together).

 If you can’t muster the stamina to sit or stand through hundreds of hours of music, every event is broadcast live on Radio 3 and online, with a selection on Radio 1 and Radio 2, plus BBC One, Two and Four.

 The Last Night of the Proms with all the flags may seem like a EuroMillions gathering but the crowd at the event’s closing party have won another type of lottery.
 Seats can only be attained by buying tickets for five concerts and entering a ballot, or if you’re a season-ticket holder.

 Can’t get tickets for the Last Night?
-Proms in the Park (Hyde Park, that is) offers classical music alongside the likes of The Jacksons, Russell Watson and The Mavericks.
+Proms in the Park (Hyde Park, that is) offers classical music alongside the likes of ABC, All Saints and Rick Astley.